-anne of green gables is just the beginning of a nine-book series!
-NINE! life is good.=)
+anne of green gables is just the beginning of an eight-book series!
+EIGHT! life is good.=)

 the second book i'm reading now depicts anne's first year as a teacher! and look how lovely the copies are at the local library. i couldn't imagine prettier covers. i'm inspired to paint our bedroom a light turquoise...

 though anne was a schoolma'am over one hundred years ago, i find myself relating, especially with this reply when marilla asks how her first day was: "My thoughts feel as if they had been all stirred up until they were thick and muddy."